Menu

 the children happy.
 Staff and pupils were praised in the letter from the British Council:

-Monkhouse’s ongoing international work includes learning how to say hello and greetings in a
+Monkhouse’s ongoing international work legacy includes learning how to say hello and greetings in a

 range of languages and using these at different times across the school day, exploring the